 ‘While freely conceding that the Soviet regime exhibits certain features which the humanitarian may be inclined to deplore, we must, I think, agree that a certain curtailment of the right to political opposition is an unavoidable concomitant of transitional periods, and that the rigors which the Russian people have been called upon to undergo have been amply justified in the sphere of concrete achievement.’

 The inflated style itself is a kind of euphemism.
 A mass of Latin words falls upon the facts like soft snow, blurring the outline and covering up all the details.
 The great enemy of clear language is insincerity.
 When there is a gap between one’s real and one’s declared aims, one turns as it were instinctively to long words and exhausted idioms, like a cuttlefish spurting out ink.
 In our age there is no such thing as ‘keeping out of politics.’
 All issues are political issues, and politics itself is a mass of lies, evasions, folly, hatred, and schizophrenia.
 When the general atmosphere is bad, language must suffer.

-It’s ironic that Orwell uses the image of soft snow falling upon the facts to blur them when the name of the current US Press Secretary (as of this writing) is Tony Snow.
-His job is almost entirely based on deception.
-I hate to subject you to even a snippet of his language because reading it triggers the sensation of sinking into quicksand, but you’ll have to suffer through it anyway.
-This is a perfect example of inflated language that is intentionally vague and confusing, designed to anesthetize a portion of your brain.
+Orwell used the image of soft snow falling upon the facts to blur them.
+Coincidentally, Tony Snow was the US Press Secretary during the Bush administration.
+His job inherently involved deception.
+Below is a perfect example of inflated language that is intentionally vague and confusing, designed to anesthetize a portion of your brain.